 With the weather heating up, you may start to notice pests in your garden, so be sure to keep on top of them.
 Aphids, for example, can really get out of hand—head to your local nursery for some live lady bugs to keep them in check.

-Speaking of your lawn, it’s best to water early in the morning, as opposed to the evening, in order to prevent fungus from developing.
-Also, longer, less-frequent waterings, as opposed to short, daily waterings, will help encourage the roots to grow deeper for a stronger/healthier lawn.
+Speaking of your lawn, it’s best to water early in the morning as opposed to the evening.
+This helps prevent fungus from developing.
+In addition, aim for longer, less-frequent waterings, as opposed to short, daily waterings.
+This will help encourage the roots to grow deeper for a stronger and healthier lawn.